 5 Recruiting Automation Opportunities for Nurturing Candidates on Assignment

 Talent competition is fierce right now.
-Recruiting agencies are competing against each other during a talent crisis and facing the possibility of clients taking their acquisition efforts in-house.
+Staffing firms are competing against each other during a talent crisis and facing the possibility of clients taking their acquisition efforts in-house.
 Recruiters are feeling the crisis within their own ranks, too.
 There’s more to do every day and less people to do it.

 Meanwhile, when recruiters place candidates, they often don’t show up for their first day or fall off shortly thereafter.
 This begs the question: why are candidates ghosting, and how can we make it stop?

-Yes, recruiting is all about relationships, but sometimes what matters most is whether contact is made at all.
+Yes, staffing and recruiting are all about relationships, but sometimes what matters most is whether contact is made at all.
 Even recruiters with the best intentions can forget to make a phone call or send a crucial email or text.
 With a recruiting automation in place, recruiters can focus their energy on A-level tasks—like following up on responses.

-Here are five recruiting automation opportunities that can get candidates to commit to their assignment and lead to stronger relationships with your agency:
+Here are five recruiting automation opportunities that can get candidates to commit to their assignment and lead to stronger relationships with your firm:

 1. Start Date Reminder